 Most of you will know, but for those that don’t.
 A Vegan diet is based on the lifestyle, anything that causes harm or impacts on an animals life is taken out of ours.
 Essentially that means; Animal-Meat, Animal-Milk; Cheese, Yoghurt, Cream, Butter, gelatine & anything that comes from an animal.

 Ah- It’s a big no-no in the vegan community to talk about this but… We need animal proteins in our diet.
 Over the millions of years that we have taken to evolve we did most of our developing once we started consuming animals.
 As horrible as it sounds, it’s something that is needed in our diet.
 Or is it?

-Vitamin B12 is the Animal protein that is needed for humans to function.
+Vitamin deficiencies are mostly speaking about B12 .
+It’s the Animal protein that is needed for humans to function.

 Very low B12 intakes can cause anemia and nervous system damage.
 The only reliable vegan sources of B12 are foods fortified with B12 (including some plant milks, some soy products and some breakfast cereals) and B12 supplements.
 Vitamin B12, whether in supplements, fortified foods, or animal products, comes from micro-organisms.
 Most vegans consume enough B12 to avoid anemia and nervous system damage, but many do not get enough to minimize potential risk of heart disease or pregnancy complications.” –Vegan Society

 My personal side effects of a vegan diet.

 Sadly, I didn’t take my own advice on researching before a diet.
 Preparing to take on anything is important but when you’re changing your diet it’s detrimental to your health.
 That being said, going vegan was such a quick change for me that I didn’t have the time to research the diet.
 I just new I didn’t want meat in my diet and that was it.